jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

 Performing the capsule update
 ******************************

-During this section we will be using the capsule with the higher version (``corstone1000-<fvp/mps3>-v6.uefi.capsule``) for the positive scenario and the capsule with the lower version (``corstone1000-<fvp/mps3>-v5.uefi.capsule``) for the negative scenario.
+During this section we will be using the capsule with the higher version (``corstone1000-<fvp/mps3>-v6.uefi.capsule``) for the positive scenario and then the capsule with the lower version (``corstone1000-<fvp/mps3>-v5.uefi.capsule``) for the negative scenario.
+The two tests have to be done after each other in the correct order to make sure that the negative capsule will get rejected.

 Running the FPGA with the IR prebuilt image
 ===========================================

-Insert the prepared USB stick then Power cycle the MPS3 board.
+Insert the prepared USB stick which has the IR prebuilt image and two capsules, then Power cycle the MPS3 board.

 Running the FVP with the IR prebuilt image
 ==========================================